gek169/Simple_ISA/README.md

 	The emulator and assembler are confirmed to work on many different architectures of varying endiannesses.

 * Unique.
-SISA16 is no ordinary virtual machine. it is self-sandboxing (Self-encapsulating, capable of creating Jails)
+SISA16 is no ordinary virtual machine language...

+	* Self-sandboxing- run code while handling errors and handling side effects.

+	* Tiny- Less than 100 kilobytes for a full emulator and assembler toolchain!

+	* Hackable- More instructions can be added at a whim.

 * Trivially embeddable.
 Implement five small and easy-to-understand functions in a single header file to add SISA16 scripting to any system.